 Step 1.
 Keep your video built directly into site as small as possible

 Remember the importance of page load time.
-You want to minimize the buffering time and help mobile users reduce the amount of data they have to use to view your site.
+With video SEO you want to minimize the buffering time and help mobile users reduce the amount of data they have to use to view your site.
 To help with this, any videos you build directly into your site should be compressed and avoid having background videos on an endless loop.

 Step 2.
 Consider mobile and auto-play videos